 Looking for a lesson plan, a general overview of Washington State History, or ways to teach with objects?
-We’ve got it, and we’ll be adding more over the next year as we revamp past online modules and develop more issues of COLUMBIAKids.
+We’ve got it, and we’ll be adding more.

-For additional resources and materials, we encourage you to check out Columbia Magazine’s excellent collection of articles associated with the various topics of our curriculum modules (such as Lewis and Clark, women suffrage, Chief Leschi, and railroads).
+For additional resources and materials, we encourage you to check out Columbia Magazine’s excellent collection of articles associated with the various topics of our curriculum modules (such as Lewis and Clark, women’s suffrage, Chief Leschi, and railroads).